sandstorm/Semantic/Documentation/README.txt

 * ... are not explicitely implemented; as this is just a special form of "Triple Callback".
 At all places where "Triple Actions" can be added in the specification, you can instead add "Triple Callbacks".

+3.2.1.
+Prefix Maps
+* TODO: implement "setDefault", "addAll"
+* the methods "get", "set" and "remove" exist explicitely; we could also use magic methods or ArrayAccess there...
+Not sure about what to use -- TODO

+3.2.2.
+Term Maps
+* TODO: NOT IMPLEMENTED FOR NOW

+3.2.3.
+Profiles
+* TODO: Term support not yet implemented
+* TODO: implement "importProfile, setDefaultPrefix, setDefaultVocabulary, setTerm"

+3.3.1.
+RDF Environment
+* We do NOT need support for all these *create*-Functions, as one should use Dependency Injection / new in our case.
+* That's why we do not have an implementation of "RDF Environment".

 1. Introduction
 1.1 Conformance
 2. RDF Concept Interfaces